Telltale signs that a NYC basement apartment is a legal rental

 Not all basement apartments in NYC are illegal or unsafe, but you need to check them out carefully—or you could find yourself evicted after a surprise inspection—or the victim of a more tragic situation.
 Here’s how to tell if a basement apartment is legal.
 (And you can read more on how to avoid renting an illegal apartment and the pros and cons of living in a basement apartment.)

-[Editor's note: A previous version of this post was published in March 2022.
-We are presenting it again with updated information for March 2023.]
+[Editor's note: A previous version of this post was published in March 2023.
+We are presenting it again with updated information for June 2024.]

 Basement or cellar?

-In NYC, basements and cellars are not the same thing, and the difference determines whether it is a legal dwelling.
+In NYC, basements and cellars are not the same thing, and the difference determines whether a unit is a legal dwelling.
 According to the Department of Housing, Preservation & Development, a basement has at least half of its height above curb level, while a cellar is less than half above grade.

 Generally, cellars in one- and two-family homes are never legal to rent as apartments because they usually lack more than one access point (more on that below) and are considered unsafe for use as living space.